RichardZhu2/tarea/docs/src/docs/UserGuide/AdvancedConcepts.md

 The alternatives are to:

+1. Refactor your functions.
+If you find that one function is repeating a computation multiple times, it may be possible to [separate out responsibilities](#logical-separation) into separate functions

-1. Use a synchronous generator anyway (if its performance is unlikely to be a bottleneck)
+2. Use a synchronous generator anyway (if its performance is unlikely to be a bottleneck)

-2. Use a normal synchronous function, and return an iterable data structure (if memory is unlikely to be a bottleneck)
+3. Use a normal synchronous function, and return an iterable data structure (if memory is unlikely to be a bottleneck)

-3. Use an async generator (if an async implementation of the function is appropriate)
+4. Use an async generator (if an async implementation of the function is appropriate)

 {: .text-green-200}
 **Multiprocessing and Pickling**